Cognigy/Documentation/docs/voice-gateway/webapp/carriers.md

 [![Version badge](https://img.shields.io/badge/Updated in-v4.80-blue.svg)](../../release-notes/4.80.md)

-## SIP Encryption Over TLS
+## SIP Encryption for Outbound Calls

-Users can now choose what type and level of encryption they need.
-Previously, the encryption for carriers was SIPS by default.
-Now all new carriers have SIP encryption, while the old carriers will retain their SIPS encryption.
+Voice Gateway now supports SIP over TLS encryption for outbound calls, when coupled with the SIP Register for Outbound Authentication.
+Previously, the encryption for all carriers was done through SIPS by default.
+In rare cases, SIPS might have caused some compatibility issues.
+Now the users can choose whether they want SIP, SIP over TLS security layer, or SIP over TLS with an additional SIPS encryption.
+All new carriers have SIP encryption by default.
+The existing carriers will retain their SIPS encryption.

-When using a certain Network Address as Outbound, you now have the following options:
+When selecting an SIP Gateway to be used for outbound calls, tick the Outbound box.
+This will enable the following options:

-- UDP with standard SIPS encryption
+- UDP with a standard SIP encryption.
+- TCP with a standard SIP encryption.
-- TCP with standard SIPS encryption
+- TLS with a standard SIP encryption.
+An additional box for using the SIPS scheme will appear.
+- TLS/SRTP with a standard SIP encryption.
+This option provides encryption for both the connection and the audio stream.
+An additional box for using the SIPS scheme will appear.
+In order to provide yet another layer of security, the pad crypto box will appear.
+This option, also called as "padding crypto" adds random strings of data to the encrypted voice packets, making them even harder to decrypt.

+The users can test and check their encryption type by triggering an outbound call and downloading the PCAP file from Voice Gateway Self-Service Portal > Recent calls.